zhanchi5/TelegramMusicBotCpp/README.md

 ## <a name='todo'></a> TODO

-- [x] Write funcitons to get response from LastFM server
+- [x] Write functions to get response from LastFM server
 - [x] Write functions to get response from LastFM server
 - [x] Write functions to parse JSON file
 - [x] Get TelegramAPI key